With Royalty in Room, Rutgers Professor Takes Seat at Nobels

 Tomas Sjöström Plays Key Role in Selection of Laureate

-Economics Professor Tomas Sjöström is shown here speaking at the Nobel Ceremony in 2012.
-In between grading papers and giving final exams, professor Sjöström fit in a quick trip to Sweden during the waning days of the fall semsester.
+In between grading papers and giving final exams, economics professor Tomas Sjöström fit in a quick trip to Sweden during the waning days of the fall semsester.

 But it was no vacation.

 He joined dignitaries from around the world, including the King of Sweden, Carl XVI Gustaf, for a series of high-profile lectures and ceremonies in Stockholm.

 "I have to figure out how to rent a tuxedo," he said before leaving.

 Sjöström serves on the committee that bestows the world's most prestigious award for economics: the Nobel Memorial Prize in Economic Sciences.
 After six years as an associate on the committee, Sjöström completed his first year in 2014 as a full member–an eminent position for which he's expected, indeed, entitled, to attend the gala events of Nobel Week in celebration of the winners in physics, medicine, chemistry, literature, as well as the laureate for economics, Jean Tirole.

 During the second week of December, Stockholm was aglow with lectures, concerts, and banquets.
 Sjöström attended the two signature events on Wednesday, December 10: the Nobel Prize Award Ceremony and the Nobel Banquet.
 The banquet, which is attended by the King Carl, is highly formal, with men required to wear white tie and tails, and women required to don evening gowns.